luphysics/PyMODA/README.md

 > :warning: Do not use a newer version of the MATLAB Runtime.

-> :warning: Do not use the Microsoft Store release of Python.
+> Note: The Microsoft Store release of Python is incompatible with PyMODA due to the permissions on its folders.

 ## Operating systems

 PyMODA should run on Windows, macOS and Linux.
+Linux performs slightly better than Windows ([see comparison](#windows-vs-linux)).

 > :warning: You should ensure that you are familiar with the [core knowledge](docs/core-knowledge.md) before proceeding.